stefanprodan/gitops-istio/README.md

             memory: 100Mi
 ```

-After modifying the Istio specs, you can push the change to git and Flux will apply it on the cluster.
+After modifying the Istio settings, you can push the change to git and Flux will apply it on the cluster.
 The Istio operator will reconfigure the Istio control plane according to your changes.
 It can take a couple of minutes for Flux to sync and apply the changes, to speed up the apply
 you can use `fluxctl sync` to trigger a git sync.